 Love would be a distinct characteristic of discipleship for them and it certainly is for us.
 It was the tangible expression of their faith, characterized by love, that would lend credibility to their witness.
-The same principle applies to our witness today as His witnesses.
 Simply, our behavior is also an important component in our witness.

-After hearing the testimony of the witnesses in the case I sat on, the judge gave the jury some final instructions.
+After hearing the testimony of the witnesses in the case, the judge gave the jury some final instructions.
 We were to weigh the evidence and come up with a verdict.
-We know had the evidence and heard the testimony surrounding the evidence.
+We had the evidence and heard the testimony surrounding the evidence.
 We were now called to make a decision.

 As people weigh the evidence of my witness, I wonder at times how credible a witness for Jesus I am.
-I know people in my life are watching and listening…perhaps more intently than I’m even aware.
-Additionally, I ponder how the Lord is working in and through my testimony for Him, as I seek to make a case for Christ in word and deed?
+I know people in my life are watching and listening, perhaps more intently than I’m even aware.
+And to add, I ponder how the Lord is working in and through my testimony for Him, as I seek to make a case for Christ in word and deed?
 What decision will they ultimately make about Jesus?

 May the Lord Jesus grow the credibility of our witness, to the end that many would come into the same fellowship with Him as we have experienced!
 Amen.